 Let’s face it: as marketers our primary objective is to help drive sales.
 To accomplish this, we are tasked with two main objectives: increase sales from our existing client base and help drive sales from new customers we never engaged with before.

 Engaging with your existing audience is somewhat easier than finding new customers, since we know where to find them and what messages we can use to reach them.
-But where do we even begin with finding, engaging with, and converting shoppers who have never purchased from us?
+But where do we even begin finding, connecting with, and converting shoppers who have never purchased from us?
 And, in some cases, have never even heard of us?

 1. Expand Your Horizons